Skip to content

 Research

 Malaria is an ancient scourge of humanity and one of the deadliest infectious diseases worldwide.
-High-throughput genomics has greatly improved our knowledge of the malaria parasite, Plasmodium falciparum, but functional and mechanistic understanding of the proteins and metabolic pathways encoded by the parasite’s highly divergent genome has lagged far behind.
 All clinical symptoms of malaria arise during parasite infection of erythrocytes, and this developmental stage can be readily cultured in vitro to enable in-depth study of the molecular factors and cellular features that equip Plasmodium parasites to survive and proliferate within host erythrocytes.

 Our research has two general goals: